MuhammadUsmanRafi/TinDog/README.md

 ### Getting Started 🚀

-To run the website locally, simply open the `index.html` file in a web browser.
+To run the website locally, open the `index.html` file in a web browser.

 ### Dependencies 📦